kidomarcostelo/bfs-pathfinder/README.md

 # bfs-pathfinder
-Path finder using breadth first search
+This program finds a path from start to its destination using breadth first search algorithm.